-Alfred Wainwright: misogynistic, misanthropic, conceited, spiteful, selfish, a surley old bastard who was eccentric, witty, passionatte, energetic, quietly spoken and without doubt a national treasure!
+Alfred Wainwright: misogynistic, misanthropic, conceited, spiteful, selfish, a surly old bastard who was eccentric, witty, passionate, energetic, quietly spoken and without doubt a national treasure!

 A.W. was born the fourth child to a working class family in the industrial mill-town of Blackburn, his father an alcoholic stonemason and his mother a mill worker who took in washing when money was especially scarce.
 A.W.'s mother was literate and encouraged her son at school where he excelled.
 Rather than leave school at twelve to work in the mills A.W. stayed on moving on eventually to become a clerk at the borough treasurer's office.
 A.W.'s eye for detail and analytical mind was well suited to this kind of work.
 He had risen from his humble working class background to the professional middle class.

 Aged twenty-three in 1930 A.W. visited the Lake District for the first time, he had some money in his pocket and outside of his mother to whom he always felt very grateful no commitments.
 He had always read maps as if they were books and planned routes and expeditions, even to places he would never visit.
 Whilst stood on Orrest Head looking out over the Lake District something happened, that something was that he fell deeply in love with a landscape.
 Regularly for his two weeks annual leave from work he would return to his beloved Lakeland.
 A.W. married Ruth Holden and together they had a son, Peter.
 The marriage was loveless, some say it was A.W's obsession with the fells that strained his marriage, or, the marriage was already bad and the hills were his release from it.